dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

   *In prodcon v1, inter-repo dependency updates were forced via a dependency info file that was passed into the build.*
 - If the inter-repo dependency graph has a maximal depth N, then N commits are required for a complete alteration of the product output.
-- Branches do not generally define the inteded use of the code in the branch.
-This is defined by the *Channel* a build of that branch is assigned.
+- Branches do not generally define the intended use of the code in the branch.
+This is defined by the *Channels* (one or more) a build of that branch is assigned.
 - Alterations in product composition (new repo dependencies) are done via a pull model, pulling new assets based on the intended purpose of those assets.
 These pulls are automated using *Subscriptions*

 ### Branches, Channels and Subscriptions, Explained